misterspeedy/FsExcel/README.md

 | --- | --- |
 | *1* | Hello world! |

-This example already embodies the three main stages of building a spreadsheet using FsExcel:
+This example already embodies the main stages of building a spreadsheet using FsExcel:

 1) Build a list using a list comprehension: `[ ... ]`
 2) In the list make cells using `Cell`